Last updated on May 24th, 2022 at 07:54 pm

 Why is off-gassing in mattresses a concern?

-The second component are the chemicals used to glue, stain and coat the mattress.
+The second component is the chemicals used to glue, stain, and coat the mattress.
 Mattresses manufactured in the United States are required to be fire-retardant and the industry standard for complying with these regulations is a mixture of known carcinogenic chemicals.
 These chemicals include boric acid (used in rat poison and roach killer) and antimony trioxide.
-Carcinogenic chemicals by definition are known cancer causing agents.
+Carcinogenic chemicals by definition are known cancer-causing agents.